tc39/proposal-temporal/docs/calendar-draft.md

 The new Temporal.Calendar interface is a mechanism to allow arbitrary calendar systems to be implemented on top of Temporal.  ***Most users will not encounter the Temporal.Calendar interface directly***, unless they are building or using a non-built-in calendar system.

+An open question is whether this "interface" should be a protocol or an identity.
+See issue #289.
+The following section assumes it is a protocol.

 ### Methods on the Temporal.Calendar interface

 All of the following methods return new Temporal objects.
 All properties of `Temporal.Calendar` are Symbols.